fwkrumm/pymembar/README.md

 Memory barrier utilities for Python - provides low-level memory ordering primitives for concurrent programming.
 Usually you would not need this in Python due to GIL and generally strong memory ordering on x86/x86_64.
 However, on weakly-ordered architectures like ARM, memory barriers can be useful for ensuring correct visibility and ordering of memory operations when for example working with shared memory, named semaphores, or lock-free data structures.

-I used AI (GitHub Copilot) to help generate parts of this README, documentation strings, and some configuration files.
+I used AI (GitHub Copilot) to help generate parts of this README, documentation strings, parts of the core code, the tests, and some configuration files.
 Please report any inaccuracies or errors you may find.

 ## Overview